 - Have a foundation of skills, knowledge and understanding that prepares them for future artistic progression (GCSE, A level and personal practise)

 Connections to the art world are embedded in our curriculum which is developed by staff to reflect the learning needs of our artists and contemporary issues and research in art, craft and design education.
-Supporting all to achieve through our progress palette this model which consists of the following strands to support our learners in stepping towards success;

 Our artists are supported and encouraged to engage with artworks and art making beyond the academy.
 We have